khdxsohee/Travel-Group-Social-System-PHP-MYSQL/README.md

-# Travel Group Social System With Chat - PHO & MYSQL
+# Travel Group Social System With Chat - PHP & MYSQL

 A fully functional social networking web application built with **PHP** and **MySQL** that allows users to create accounts, login, and interact with others via **WhatsApp-like chat**, including **private and public group chats**.